arktekk/sbt-aether-deploy/README.md

 # Usage

+To deploy to remote Maven repository.

     sbt aether-deploy

+To deploy to local maven repository.

+    sbt aether-install

-# Usage if the publish task is overriden
+# Usage if the publish/publish-local task is overriden

+To deploy to remote Maven repository.

     sbt publish

+To deploy to local maven repository.

+    sbt publish-local

 # Proxies